Fuyy11/Emotional-Intelligence-Job-Satisfaction-Leadership-Effectiveness-12435011/research-assessment.md

     4. Uses dynamic inline R code to render data-dependent text

         -   [x] Objective attempt

         -   [ ] Objective met

         -   Grader comments: no inline R code; do not print analysis results as raw output (save to objects and/or print to formatted tables)

+            two inline R code was used in missing data and outliers

 ### BibTeX